bowmanjd/vimtalk/slides/presentation.md

 Notes:

+From the 2023 Stack Overflow Developer Survey.
 Vim and Neovim have a notable percentage.
 I love that most of these are open source...
 What does it say that the tool developers probably use the most and care about the most are often open source?

 ---